MbinOrg/mbin/FAQ.md

 # Restarting the PHP messenger jobs and Mercure service
 sudo supervisorctl restart all
 ```

-_Hint:_ You could also try to run: `./bin/post-upgrade` (which will clear caches, install packages and various other things for you)

 ## How to retrieve missing/update remote user data?